-A: If you’re travelling up and down the country and staying at hotels you need to always break your gun down into at least two parts, so that the whole gun can’t be stolen.
+A: If you’re travelling up and down the country and staying at hotels you need to break your gun down into at least two parts, so that the whole gun can’t be stolen.
 Keep the fore-end on your person, leave the barrel in one place and the action in another.
-If your hotel has a gun safe then use it.
+If your hotel has a gun safe then make sure you use it.

 The shooting season is now well underway and so I think that a timely reminder about gun security in your car…

 Err on the side of caution when it comes to gun security

 Q: Imagine you are on your way to your shoot, with gun, cartridges and dog in your car, when out…

 Q: Can I travel with my guns on the train in Scotland?

 A: At the time of writing, ScotRail says: “we have taken the position of not allowing the carriage of licensed firearms on our services.”